ibm-cloud-docs/pattern-vpc-security/overview.md

 # overview
 {: #overview}

-# IaaS Security in VPC Environments
+# Infrastructure as a Service (IaaS) Security in VPC Environments
 {: #IaaS-security-whitepaper}